JavaCode7/Caesium/README.md

 1. The chemical element of atomic number 55, a soft, silvery, extremely reactive metal.
 It belongs to the alkali metal group and occurs as a trace element in some rocks and minerals.

 2. The programming language that mixes Python's readability with C's functionality.
+The language that made Python functional with Python.
 ------

 Caesium is 2 things: